The Watershed Approach

 This approach focuses on the watershed level.
 It looks at the watershed as a whole, rather than at specific waterbodies individually, as the Total Maximum Daily Load (TMDL) process does, which was the previous primary way of identifying waterbody impairments.
 Several TMDLs could be determined in one watershed for different pollutants.
 The Watershed Approach not only focuses on an entire watershed at one time, it also focuses on all possible pollutants, rather than one pollutant at a time, like the TMDL process does.

 A critical component of the Watershed Approach and the development of the strategies to restore and protect the waterbodies in the Hawk Creek Watershed is the involvement of the citizens that live and work in the Hawk Creek Watershed.
 In order to establish the best possible strategies for the watershed (the most logical, feasible, economical, etc.), input from the community is greatly needed.
-Some of the ways citizens have been/can be involved is by attending the WRAPS workshops, regular public meetings held in Clara City (see the calendar for the next meeting), and our annual meeting usually held in February/March (see the Get Involved page for more information on our annual meeting), or letting us know about areas in the watershed that have issues (gullies/washouts, excessive algal blooms, streambanks/ditchbanks that are eroding, etc.), just to name a few.
+Some of the ways citizens have been/can be involved is by attending the WRAPS workshops, public meetings (see the calendar for the next meeting), and our annual meeting usually held in February/March (see the Get Involved page for more information on our annual meeting), or letting us know about areas in the watershed that have issues (gullies/washouts, excessive algal blooms, streambanks/ditchbanks that are eroding, etc.), just to name a few.

 Where are we at in the Watershed Approach cycle?